Industrial Hemp

 Please help support our Hemp Research and visit our crowdfunding page today.

-Coordinated by the University of Vermont Extension Northwest Crops & Soils Program and the Center for Sustainable Agriculture.
+Coordinated by the University of Vermont Extension Northwest Crops and Soils Program and the Center for Sustainable Agriculture.

 These webinars were offered LIVE and FREE on Thursdays from noon to 1pm.
 See below for dates/topics, along with the links to the taped recording and the presentation copy (PDF).
 Closed captioning options are available for the videos.